A-Mindcrafter/GettingAndCleaningDataCourseProject/Codebook.md

  $ tGravityAccelerationStdY

-    Standard deviation of the time signals of mesaured from the gravity acceleration in Y-axis direction
+    Standard deviation of the time signals mesaured from the gravity acceleration in Y-axis direction

  $ tGravityAccelerationStdZ